alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

-The debate was not settled until 1801, when Young came up with a wonderful [double-slit experiment](https://en.wikipedia.org/wiki/Young%27s_interference_experiment) that clearly showed interference patterns, convincing physicists that light was indeed a wave.
+The debate was not settled until 1801, when Young came up with a wonderful [double-slit experiment](https://en.wikipedia.org/wiki/Young%27s_interference_experiment) that clearly showed interference patterns, convincing physicists that **light was indeed a wave**.
-The crucial effect in waves is [diffraction](https://en.wikipedia.org/wiki/Diffraction): as we saw in
+The crucial effect that he measured is [diffraction](https://en.wikipedia.org/wiki/Diffraction): as we saw in
 [our little simulator](https://pinchito.es/physics-simulation/double-slit/wave),